 The Council of Chalcedon and Christian Theology

 In 451 AD, Chalcedon played a pivotal role in Christian history by hosting the Fourth Ecumenical Council.
-This gathering of Christian bishops aimed to address theological disputes, particularly concerning the nature of Christ.

 The Council’s importance lies in its: